usnistgov/800-63-3/sp800-63a/sec9_usability.md

 * If an enrollment code is issued:
     * Notify users in advance that they will receive an enrollment code, when to expect it, the length of time for which the code is valid, and how it will arrive (e.g., physical mail, SMS, landline telephone, email, or physical mailing address).
     * When an enrollment code is delivered to a user, include instructions on how to use the code, and the length of time for which the code is valid.
 This is especially important given the short validity timeframes specified in [Section 4.4.1.6](#4-4-1-6).
-    * If issuing a machine readable optical label, such as a QR Code (see [Section 4.6.](#enrollmentcode)), provide users with information on how to obtain QR code scanning capabilities (e.g., acceptable QR code applications).
+    * If issuing a machine readable-optical label, such as a QR Code (see [Section 4.6.](#enrollmentcode)), provide users with information on how to obtain QR code scanning capabilities (e.g., acceptable QR code applications).
     * Inform users that they will be required to repeat the enrollment process if enrollment codes expire or are lost before use.
     * Provide users with alternative options as not all users are able to use this level of technology.
 For example, users may not have the technology needed for this approach to be feasible.
 * At the end of the enrollment session,
   * If enrollment is successful, send users confirmation regarding the successful enrollment and information on next steps (e.g., when and where to pick up their authenticator, when it will arrive in the mail).
-  * If enrollment is partially complete (due to users not having the complete set of identity evidence, users choosing to stop the process, or session timeouts), communicate to users what information will be destroyed and what, if any, information will be retained for future follow-up sessions (and for how long), and what identity evidence they will need to bring to complete a future session.
+  * If enrollment is partially complete (due to users not having the complete set of identity evidence, users choosing to stop the process, or session timeouts), communicate to users:
+  	* what information will be destroyed;
+  	* what, if any, information will be retained for future follow-up sessions;
+  	* how long the information will be retained; and
+  	* what identity evidence they will need to bring to a future session.
-  * If enrollment is unsuccessful, provide users with clear instructions for alternative enrollment session types, for example, offering in-person proofing if users failed remote proofing.
+  * If enrollment is unsuccessful, provide users with clear instructions for alternative enrollment session types, for example, offering in-person proofing for users that can not complete remote proofing.
 * If users receive the authenticator during the enrollment session, provide users information on the use and maintenance of the authenticator.
-For example, instructions for use (especially if there are different requirements for first-time use or initialization), information on authenticator expiration, how to protect the authenticator, and what to do if the authenticator is lost or stolen.
+For example, information could include instructions for use (especially if there are different requirements for first-time use or initialization), information on authenticator expiration, how to protect the authenticator, and what to do if the authenticator is lost or stolen.

 * For both in-person and in-person proofing performed over remote channels enrollment sessions, additional usability considerations apply:
   * At the start of the enrollment session, operators or attendants need to explain their role to users (e.g., whether operators or attendants will walk users through the enrollment session or observe silently and only interact as needed).
   * At the start of the enrollment session, inform users that they must not depart during the session, and that their actions must be visible throughout the session.
-  * When biometrics are collected during the enrollment session, provide users clear instructions on how to complete the collection process just prior to the process.
+  * When biometrics are collected during the enrollment session, provide users clear instructions on how to complete the collection process.
+The instructions are best given just prior to the process.
 Verbal instructions with corrective feedback from a live operator are the most effective (e.g., instruct users where the biometric sensor is, when to start, how to interact with the sensor, and when the biometric collection is completed).

 * Since remote identity proofing is conducted online, follow general web usability principles.
 For example:
   * Design the user interface to walk users through the enrollment process.